 A closely coupled team of researchers who can cover the range of materials science, device design and physics, device fabrication, characterisation, testing, and system integration are working together to enable these goals.
 The Hub will support small and medium sized enterprises through the lower technology readiness levels that require more research input and experience.
 We will help identify and mitigate risks through small-scale device fabrication, providing a more rapid prototyping route and will help define strategies to pull through to pilot scale.

-The University of Surrey is opening a new state of the art £4 million nanomanufacturing facility that will produce electronics for future smart consumer and industrial products.
+A state of the art £4 million nanomanufacturing facility was opened that will help produce electronics for future smart consumer and industrial products.

-The Engineering and Physical Sciences Research Council (EPSRC) has awarded £1.6 million to the Advanced Technology Institute (ATI) and the 5G Innovation Centre (5GIC) at the University of Surrey to establish a hub that will make the manufacturing of smart materials and self-powered electronics a reality in the UK.
+The Engineering and Physical Sciences Research Council (EPSRC) was awarded £1.6 million to the Advanced Technology Institute (ATI) and the 5G/6G Innovation Centre (5G/6GIC) at the University of Surrey to establish a hub that will make the manufacturing of smart materials and self-powered electronics a reality in the UK.

 The technical core of the hub will be represented by the innovative NanoOPS printer, designed by Northeastern University, that will give the hub the ability to produce plastic nanoscale electronics suitable for devices such as wearable sensors, electronic tags, and various wireless technologies.
 The NanoOPS printer removes the bottleneck in high-throughput and reliable nano-fabrication manufacturing.